 The property located at 7 Peaceful Circle and known as R19-006-3 and owned by Happy Hal is due to be deeded to the Town of Farmington for non-payment of tax lien for 2008.
-The Town of the Tax Collector's Deed because "in its judgment, acceptance and ownership of the real estate would subject the municipality to undesirable obligations or liability risks" per RSA 80:38, II-a.
+The Town of Farmington hereby notifies Kathy L. Seaver, Town Clerk Tax Collector that they will not accept the Tax Collector's Deed because "in its judgment, acceptance and ownership of the real estate would subject the municipality to undesirable obligations or liability risks" per RSA 80:38, II-a.